salesforcecli/plugin-env/messages/sandboxbase.md

 No SandboxName defined, generating new SandboxName: %s.

+# warning.ClientTimeoutWaitingForSandboxCreate

+The wait time for the sandbox creation has been exhausted.
+Please see the results below for more information.

 # error.RequiresTargetOrg

 This command requires a target-org.
 Specify it with the --target-org flag or by running the "sf config set target-org=<username>" command.